I-voR/Sokobanbanban/docs/README.md

 ## Budowanie Projektu / Building the Project

 Do zbudowania projektu należy użyć pakietu ElectronForge, który także jest pobierany jako wymagany pakiet.
-To build the project you should use ElectronForge, which is also downloaded as a required dependency.
+To build the project you should use the ElectronForge package, which is also downloaded as a required dependency.

 ```cmd
 npx @electron-forge/cli import